FlohGro-dev/Craftist/README.md

 - import todays tasks
   - this will import the tasks due today from your todoist account
-  - the tasks will be imported as todo items and contain links to the tasks in todoist (a direct link to the task in the app (doesn't work on macOS) and a link to the Webview of the task)
+  - the tasks will be imported as todo items and contain links to the tasks in todoist
 - import all tasks
   - this will import all tasks from your todoist account (which could be a lot)
   - it's planned to improve this action (e.g. grouping by project) if you'd like to have this feature please comment on the related issue.
+- the imported tasks will be nested by project, section and parent task if available
 - import project list
   - this will import the list of your Todoist projects
   - the name of the project will be a direct link to the project in the app (as mentioned this does currently not work on macOS)